stuartellis/stuartellis-site-hugo/content/articles/python-development-windows.md

 # Learning Resources #

-The supplied tutorial is pretty good, and enough for a committed student or someone with previous programming experience to learn the essentials.
+Start with [The Hitchhiker’s Guide to Python](http://docs.python-guide.org), which provides clear advice on how to work with Python.

+The tutorial that is supplied with Python is pretty good, and enough for a committed student or someone with previous programming experience to learn the essentials of the language.
 It also has the virtue of always being up to date, whilst third-party documentation becomes obsolete over time.

 If you are using Python 3, try [Dive Into Python 3](http://www.diveintopython3.net/) by Mark Pilgrim.
 The style of this book makes